There’s a hacker attack every 39 seconds around the world!

 Under the ‘View Account Activity’ tab, you can keep a track of the recent activities on your Zoho account.

-It also lets you check the devices logged in to your account under ‘Active Sessions’.
+You can check the devices logged in to your account under ‘Active Sessions’.

 Multiple Authentication Options